mrboomer/csv-to-json-file-converter/README.md

 ## Usage

-- Edit `index.js` variables 'csvFile' and 'jsonFile' to match your input/output filenames.
+1. Edit the variables `csvFile` and `jsonFile` in the file `index.js` to match your input/output filenames.
-- Run `npm start` from the command line.
+2. Run `npm start` from the command line.
-- View JSON file in 'toJSON' folder.
+3. Retrieve your JSON file in the `toJSON` folder.

-## Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D

-## History

-TODO: Write history

 ## License